Th. Emil Homerin: Career

+Personal life

+Homerin died on December 26, 2020 due to pancreatic cancer.
+He was married to Nora Walter and had two sons.
+Homerin was a member of the Unitarian Universalist church.

 Recognition

 Homerin was the recipient of grants from the Mrs. Giles Whiting Foundation, the Fulbright Foundation, the American Research Center in Egypt, and the National Endowment for the Humanities.
 He also received a number of awards including the American Association of Teachers of Arabic Translation Prize, the Golden Key International Honour Society's recognition for his contributions to undergraduate education, the G. Granyon & Jane W. Curtis Award for Excellence in Nontenured Teaching, the University of Rochester's Teacher of the Year Award, and the Georgen Award for Distinguished Achievement and Artistry in Undergraduate Education.